 What is cholecystitis?

 Cholecystitis is inflammation of your gallbladder.
 Your gallbladder stores bile, which helps break down the fat that you eat.
-It also helps remove certain chemicals from your body.
-You may have a sudden, severe attack (acute cholecystitis) or several mild attacks (chronic cholecystitis).
+Your gallbladder becomes inflamed if it is not able to release bile.
+You may have a sudden, severe symptoms (acute cholecystitis) or mild symptoms over a period of time (chronic cholecystitis).

 What causes cholecystitis?